 Docker is well-documented and maintained.
 Head over to Docker’s official website to know more.

-Kubernetes (also written as K8s) is an open-source, container-orchestration system for fast-forwarding and automating application management and deployment.
+K8s (the stylized nickname of Kubernetes, also written as K8s) is an open-source, container-orchestration system for fast-forwarding and automating application management and deployment.
 It provides a fault-tolerant environment on containers that can be used to host and run services such as NGINX and Jenkins.

 It’s heavily used in the production environment to ensure fault tolerance in handling other containerization tools like Docker.
 Being an open-source project, most of the platforms including Amazon AWS, Microsoft Azure, and Google Cloud provide support for Kubernetes.